 Dr. Maude M. David received her PhD in 2010 from Centrale Lyon, in France.
 Her work focused on environmental microbial ecology and next generation sequencing.
 After graduation, she became a post-doctoral fellow at Lawrence Berkeley National Laboratory.
 She studied the impact of climate change on different microbial systems, where she developed new computational tools for the analysis of microbial metagenomes.
 In 2014, she moved to Stanford School of Medicine, applying her biocomputing expertise to studying Autism Spectrum Disorder (ASD).
 She looked at the impact of the gut microbiome on ASD, as well as evolutionary constraints on the human genes involved in this disorder.
 She joined Oregon State University as an Assistant Professor in January 2018, where she combines laboratory and computational techniques to unravel the underlying mechanisms of the gut-brain axis.
 She has a joined appointment in Microbiology and Pharmaceutical Sciences.

 Christine Tataru received her Master's in Computer Sciences in June 2018 at Stanford University.
-She started her PhD in the laboratory last September, and is the recipient of OSU Provost’s Distinguished Graduate Fellowship.
+She started her PhD in the laboratory in September of 2018, and is the recipient of OSU Provost’s Distinguished Graduate Fellowship.
 She has begun optimizing emerging machine learning algorithms to both denoise and extract meaningful information of massive sequencing datasets generated by the laboratory and the rest of the scientific community.
 Ultimately, she seeks to develop tools and frameworks to advance microbiome research, then use those tools to explore gut-brain axis phenomenon.
+Christine is the recipient of the OMSI Science Communication fellowship which will teach her about science communication methodology and help her to invent a relatable, hands-on demonstration explaining the concepts behind her modeling work.
 In her free time, she enjoys hiking with her dog Skye, listening to audio books and podcasts, and riding horses!
 You can find her blog here.

 Grace graduated with a B.S. in Biological Sciences from Missouri University of Science & Technology in 2016.
-She joined the David lab this spring after a couple of rotations.
+She joined the David lab as a PhD student in the spring of 2019 after a couple of rotations.
+She is a recipient of the National Science Foundation's Graduate Research Fellowship.
 Grace has been instrumental in pushing forward the behavior testing with rodents, and our bee microbiome project.
 Among other skills, Grace's incredible capabilities in using the very last cm3 of nitrogen in the anaerobic chamber saved multiple days of labor for the all lab, and allowed her to extract over 80 samples just before Christmas.
-Outside of the lab, she can be found hiking, baking, swing dancing, and reading fiction novels.
+Outside of the lab, she is a co-founder and leader in Seminarium, an interdisciplinary organization dedicated to the intersection of Art and Science.
 You can follow her journey in science on Twitter at @dna_heligrace.

-Austin is currently pursuing a B.S. in Microbiology at Oregon State University.
-He is a member of the Honors College, and was the recipient of the College of Sciences' SURE fellowship (Summer Undergraduate Research Experience) last summer.
+Austin graduated from a B.S. in Microbiology at Oregon State University this spring.
+He is was a member of the Honors College, and was the recipient of the College of Sciences' SURE fellowship (Summer Undergraduate Research Experience) for 2018, and the College of Pharmacy Undergraduate Summer Research Scholarship.
 He has been working on analyzing public microbiome 16S datasets related to anxiety and its comorbid disorders.
-He is also developing online tools that will be used in a crowdsource study on anxiety currently being implemented by the laboratory.
+He is also developing online tools that will be used in a crowdsourced study on anxiety currently being implemented by the laboratory.
 Outside the lab, Austin is a member of the Oregon State Running Club and represents OSU in track meets during the spring.

-Sonica is currently pursuing a B.S. in Computer Sciences at Oregon State University.
-She also is a member of the Honors College, and was the recipient of a fellowship from the College of Pharmacy Summer Research program.
-Sonica is currently developing new Hidden Markov Model (HMM) for metagenomic shotgun sequencing annotations from microbiome datasets.
+Sonica just graduated from a B.S. in Computer Sciences at Oregon State University.
+She also is a member of the Honors College and was the recipient of a fellowship from the College of Pharmacy Summer Research program.
+Sonica is currently developing new Hidden Markov Models (HMM) for metagenomic shotgun sequencing annotations from microbiome datasets.
 She has also been working on developing GUI interface to spread the use of these HMMs.